MicrosoftDocs/learn/learn-pr/wwl-azure/guided-project-deploy-administer-linux-virtual-machines-azure/includes/4-exercise-storage-virtual-machines.md

-You want to explore how virtual machines can use Azure storage.
-You want to explore using Azure file shares and Blobs.
-You want to add and mount a data disk on the virtual machine.
-Lastly, you want to explore how to transfer data from Azure to the virtual machine with azcopy.
+You need to provide access to data storage for a virtual machine.
+Specifically, you need to access Azure file shares and Blobs.
+Also you need to add data disks and transfer files.

 ## Architecture diagram